MohammadTarem/DeepMapper/README.md

 ### Version 1.0.3
 - **MapAsync** has been added to IDeepMapper for async mapping.
 - Map functions has been added to IEnumerable interface for mapping collection in **DeepMapper.Extensions** namespace.
 This must be used when DI activated.
-- The DI extension moved to new namespcace **DeepMapper.Extensions** alongside Map for IEnumerable.
+- The DI extension moved to new namespace **DeepMapper.Extensions** alongside Map for IEnumerable.

 ```